Landscaping7 Things To Do For Your Yard This Fall

 Fall yard maintenance is super important for a few reasons.
 Did you know that all that summer heat and wear can compact your yard’s topsoil and make it difficult for new grass to grow and flourish come spring?
 High temperatures can also deplete nutrients in the soil which is the perfect environment for weeds and pests to conquer weakened grassroots, making for a patchy, uneven lawn.
 And if you don’t remove the bulk of those lovely autumnal leaves, you may be looking at a dead or fungus-ridden lawn when the snow finally melts off.

 Because your lawn takes a lot of abuse during summer, and even as the leaves start falling, you need to combat those negative effects, as well as prep for winter, with a smart fall grass care routine.
+It’s easy to assume that once the heat isn’t scorching your lawn, it’s done growing and can be more or less ignored until the next summer, but that couldn’t be further from the truth.

 Fall yard maintenance is super important for a few reasons.
 Did you know that all that summer heat and wear can compact your yard’s topsoil and make it difficult for new grass to grow and flourish come spring?